 If you’re reading this article, chances are you’re thinking about how to start a blog or a website, and don’t know which hosting company to choose.
 Or maybe you don’t know what hosting is for.
+Plus, what’s a hosted vs self-hosted website?
 Either that or you’ve already chosen SiteGround as your hosting company and want to know how to get started.

 In this post, I will tell you the benefits of starting a blog, what a hosting provider is, why I chose SiteGround and why I recommend it, as well as guide you through the necessary steps to start a blog with SiteGround.